simshaun/simshaun.github.io/src/posts/powershell-yarn-multipane-windows-terminal.md

 socialImage: https://simshaun.com/images/posts/powershell-yarn-multipane-windows-terminal.png
 ---

-I have a monorepo consisting of multiple TypeScript projects, each one having its own dev server or file watcher.
+I have a monorepo with multiple TypeScript projects, each with its own dev server or file watcher.

-Firing up multiple terminals and manually starting the dev servers was getting tedious.
-So, I began looking for a way to automate it.
-Here's what I came up with.
+Manually opening multiple terminals and starting each dev server became repetitive, so I looked for a way to automate it.

-My solution uses Windows Terminal's split pane feature, which is sort of like tmux.
-Windows Terminal offers a CLI approach to launch a terminal, split it in to multiple panes, and execute a command in each one.
+My solution uses Windows Terminal's split pane feature, similar to tmux.
+Windows Terminal provides a CLI interface to launch a terminal, split it into multiple panes, and run a command in each one.

-I put together this PowerShell script to act as a shortcut:
+I wrote this PowerShell script as a shortcut:

 ```powershell
 $WtArgs = (